marcelpinto/permissions-ktx/README.md

 }
 ```
 This creates a [PermissionRequest](lib/src/main/java/dev/marcelpinto/permissionktx/PermissionRequest.kt)
-variable that can be used to launch a permission request.
+instance that can be used to launch the permission request flow.

 ## Launch Permission Request

 There are two ways to launch a permission request:

-### via safeLaunch
+### via safeLaunch(..)

 This is the desired way to launch since it enforces the permission recommendation flow by: